franmassimino/altocv/docs/prd/user-interface-design-goals.md

 ## Overall UX Vision

-AltocV2 should feel like a **conversation with an expert career coach meets a professional design tool**, not a traditional form-filling experience.
+AltoCV should feel like a **conversation with an expert career coach meets a professional design tool**, not a traditional form-filling experience.
 The interface combines three equal pillars: (1) conversational AI that modifies content in real-time, (2) elegant live preview that reflects changes instantly, and (3) visual design editor for fine-tuning aesthetics.
 Users should experience a "magic moment" when they see the AI modify their CV in real-time as they chat, then seamlessly switch to adjusting design variables like colors, fonts, and spacing with Figma-like elegance.
 The design prioritizes **speed, clarity, and creative control**: minimal clicks to value, instant feedback, and zero confusion about what's happening.
 The aesthetic is **modern, clean, and trustworthy** - this is a professional tool handling career-critical content.

 ## Key Interaction Paradigms